Requires Orka 3.2 or later on an Apple Silicon cluster. If you’re on an earlier version, this feature is not available.

 Overview

 The first time a VM is run on a node, the image needs to be cached locally on that node.
-Previously, there was no user control to bypass this step prior to running automated CI pipeline jobs.
-Since initial image pull speed is impacted by many variables (image size, network bandwidth, node resource utilization), a build operation using a new VM image deployment can take several minutes to complete and even provide an inconsistent deployment time.
-The Orka Scheduled Caching feature allows admin users to bypass these typical causes of delay by pre-caching new images on Orka Cluster nodes before CI automation starts.
+Previously, you could not bypass this step before running automated CI pipeline jobs.
+Since initial image pull speed depends on image size, network bandwidth, and node resource utilization, a build using a new VM image can take several minutes and produce inconsistent deployment times.
+Scheduled Caching lets you bypass these delays by pre-caching new images on Orka cluster nodes before CI automation starts.
 The cluster knows which nodes have necessary images cached, greatly reducing image loading and scheduled downtime.
-But in the case where a node cache lacks a needed image, users can use the new feature to pick nodes for cache operations and stipulate VMs deploy on those nodes using those images.
+If a node cache lacks a needed image, you can pick nodes for cache operations and stipulate that VMs deploy on those nodes using those images.
 In other words, Scheduled Caching is an asynchronous operation.Key Concepts

 - An image is the bits on disk representing a VM that can be used for saving state and sharing modifications.